 These instructions also stated, that an ”R.A.F.
 Stores Detachment” could be attached to a Beach Group if required.
 This would be: ”One detachment of approximately one officer and three O.R.s provided when necessary per brigade front.”

 Following the North African landings in November 1942 (Operation “TORCH”) it was thought that the landing of R.A.F. personnel and material would benefit from greater R.A.F. involvement in the beach organisation.
-Early In 1943 it was decided that new R.A.F. units should be formed specifically for that purpose.
+Early In 1943 it was decided that new R.A.F. units should be formed specifically for that purpose, and the first were formed in May 1943.

 Under the auspices of Combined Operations new beach groups were being established in the Middle East, the U.K and elsewhere.